Tencent/TNN/doc/en/user/convert_en.md

   -optimize        optimize the model
   -half            optimize the model
 ```
-Here is the explanations for each parameters:
+Here are the explanations for each parameter:

 - tp parameter (required)
     Use the "-tp" parameter to specify the path of the model to be converted.
 Currently only supports the conversion of a single TF model, does not support the conversion of multiple TF models together.